NoviceMAn-prog/FocalConvNet/README.md

 ## 3.2)Training and testing
 1.)
-The architecture for the FocalConvNet is defined in focalconv.py 2.) run the training script in the official dataset repo and replace the model definition in Line 325 with the FocalConvNet.
+The architecture for the FocalConvNet is defined in focalconv.py 2.) run the training script in the official dataset repo and replace the model definition in [Line 325](https://github.com/simula/kvasir-capsule/blob/master/experiments/resnet152_train.py) with the architecture of FocalConvNet.
 ## 4.)
 FAQ
 Please feel free to contact me if you need any advice or guidance in using this work ([E-mail](abhisheksrivastava2397@gmail.com))